Security-first. from day one.

 Overview

 Core commitment: Construction procurement documents contain commercially sensitive bid data, contract terms, and vendor pricing.
-We designed Levlr's architecture specifically so that documents are never written to persistent storage — not to a database, not to a file system, not to a log.
+We designed Trueleveler's architecture specifically so that documents are never written to persistent storage — not to a database, not to a file system, not to a log.
 They exist only in server memory for the duration of the analysis request.

 Data In Transit

-All communication between your browser and Levlr's servers is encrypted using TLS 1.3.
+All communication between your browser and Trueleveler's servers is encrypted using TLS 1.3.
 Older TLS versions (1.0, 1.1) and weak cipher suites are disabled.
 HTTP requests are automatically redirected to HTTPS.
 Our TLS configuration targets an A+ rating on SSL Labs.

 Data At Rest